OpenMDAO/OpenMDAO-Framework/docs/user-guide/example.rst

 mentioned only as an attribute of assemblies, and they will be more thoroughly treated in the next section.
-Implementing the vehicle simulation as a driver might be a bit confusing for one's first exposure to drivers, particularly since it involves nesting the simulation driver with an optimizer, so the vehicle simulations were implemented as a Component instead.
+Implementing the vehicle simulation as a driver might be a bit confusing for one's first exposure to drivers, particularly since it involves nesting the simulation driver with an optimizer, so the vehicle simulations were implemented in a single Component instead.
 However, this leads to the concept of :term:`Sockets`, which require the implementation to be an Assembly instead of just a Component.

 To investigate designs, a Vehicle class was defined as an assembly in OpenMDAO.
 This class has a set of specific inputs and outputs